Get Rates Near You!

 What Is Asset Allocation and How Does it Work?

-Asset allocation is the process of deciding which financial instruments (stocks, fixed income, cash, real estate) you should invest in, how much risk you should assume (conservative to very aggressive), and how much money you should invest in each asset class.
+Asset allocation is the process of deciding which financial instruments (stocks, fixed income, cash, real estate) to invest in, how much risk to assume (conservative to very aggressive), and how much money to invest in each asset class.

 While it may seem like a difficult concept, asset allocation resembles something we all have experienced in everyday life: going to a buffet.